Our site is tested by TWO services every day to protect your information.

 - Do you need to store a separate wave map for pizzicato and bowed playing?

-No, and in fact you shouldn't.
+No, and in fact, you probably shouldn't.
 I recommend doing both pizz and arco when creating your tone map(s) - the response of the pickup will then emulate the sound of the microphone no matter how you are playing.
 James, at Audio Sprockets, recommends doing some bowing when tone-mapping (even if you don't play arco), as it provides a better overall map, anyway.

 - I see it has 22 Tonemap memory locations.
 It seems the primary purpose for these is so that during the learning process you can try "recording" from several different microphone positions (or even different microphones) and then later pick the one you like best.
 But could I keep up to 22 profiles and easily switch between them?
 I can imagine different songs in my repertoire, perhaps played in different ranges on the instrument, or maybe calling for different tonal "feel" based on the mood of the song.
 Is that possible and fairly easy to do in a gig situation?